 So you’ve been following the one-dollar-per-week-per-age-of-your-child allowance system for a while.
 However, now you have a tween, and you feel that the time has come for her allowance to mature (whether or not you think she will).
 Your tweenager (Is that a thing?) is at a perfect age to start taking on more money responsibility.
-I call this new “upgraded” allowance the Breakthrough Allowance, and the following section of my book for parents, The Art of Allowance , describes how to get things started with your tween or teenager.
+I call this new “upgraded” allowance that she will receive as a result the Breakthrough Allowance, and the following sections of my book for parents, The Art of Allowance, describe how to get things started with your tween, teenager or tweenager.
+(It’s now a thing.)

-Don’t be surprised if folks not using this plan are flabbergasted by the amount of money in the Breakthrough Allowance.
-Without context, friends and family might think you’re completely off your rocker, as mom Melissa Disharoon discovered in a recent episode of The Art of Allowance Podcast.
-Her sister initially scoffed at the hundred bucks a week granted to Melissa’s kids, but when Melissa explained that there was a method to the madness—and that this amount wasn’t just a handout—the reasoning became clear.
+Don’t be surprised if folks not using this plan are flabbergasted by the amount of money afforded by the Breakthrough Allowance.
+Without context, your friends and family might think you’re completely off your rocker, as mom Melissa Disharoon discovered in an episode of The Art of Allowance Podcast.
+Melissa’s sister initially scoffed at the hundred bucks a week granted to Melissa’s kids, but when Melissa explained that there was a method to the madness—and that this amount wasn’t just a handout—her reasoning became clear.
+In fact, Melissa soon discovered that she was saving money with this new approach.

 Your tween or teen is now ready for the Breakthrough Allowance, a major developmental step.
 She’s moving past the starter allowance detailed earlier.
 Her responsibilities will increase substantially.
 She’ll create a yearly spending plan, and her allowance intervals will change.
 You may even decide to incorporate a digital allowance as I explain below.